Runhappy: 2015: Three-Year-Old Season

-On November 1, the day after the Breeders' Cup, Wohlers, acting as racing manager for McIngvale, dismissed Borell from her position as the colt's trainer.
-Wohlers claimed the decision had been made prior to the Breeders' Cup.
-Borell claimed, however, that she had been dismissed because she refused Wohlers' request to send the colt to the track for exercise after finding heat and mild swelling in one of his legs.
-The ensuing debate between the parties initially played out largely on social media for several days until Borell filed suit against McIngvale on November 10, 2015, alleging breach of contract and defamation.
-While Borell initially named Keeneland in her suit, requesting that the track hold in escrow a portion of the purse money that was claimed in the lawsuit, the Fayette County Circuit Court held that the court could not order Keeneland to do so.

 McIngvale had a long history of summarily firing horse trainers, over 30 As of 2015, including Hall of Famers Bob Baffert and Bobby Frankel.
 After Borell was dismissed, Wohlers took over again as the colt's trainer.
 Runhappy was sent to California, where he won the Grade I Malibu Stakes on December 26, 2015, while giving five pounds to the field.
 His 3 1/2 lengths win was the first Grade I win for Wohlers.
 His connections stated after the race that they intended to race him in 2016 and attempt longer distances.
 In January 2016, Runhappy was named American Champion Sprint Horse for 2015 at the Eclipse Awards after taking 255 of the 261 votes.
 In the 2015 World's Best Racehorse Rankings, Runhappy was rated the joint fifth best sprinter in the world behind Able Friend, Muhaarar, Lankan Rupee, and Chautauqua.